Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Modify the WhiteSource Bolt policy and set the action for the licenses used by the development tools to Reassign.
 - [x] Modify the devDependencies section of the project's Package.json file.
 - [ ] Configure WhiteSource Bolt to scan the node_modules directory only.

-### Your company creates a web application.
-You need to recommend a solution that automatically sends to Microsoft Teams a daily summary of the exceptions that occur in the application.
-Which two Azure services should you recommend?

-- [x] Azure Logic Apps.
-- [ ] Azure Pipelines.
-- [ ] Microsoft Visual Studio App Center.
-- [ ] Azure DevOps Project.
-- [x] Azure Application Insights.

 ### Your company uses ServiceNow for incident management.
 You develop an application that runs on Azure.
 The company needs to generate a ticket in ServiceNow when the application fails to authenticate.
 Which Azure Log Analytics solution should you use?